 Nike Women’s Hydrastrong Solid Cut Out Tank One Piece

 If you want a swimsuit that’s built to last but won’t break the bank, the Nike Women’s Hydrastrong suit fits the bill.
 Schimmelpfenning has owned this suit for over 12 years.
-“During the first four years, I was swimming 10-plus hours per week, and it never stretched out or faded,” she says.
+“During the first four years, I was swimming 10+ hours per week, and it never stretched out or faded,” she said.
 “It’s durable and can often be found at an affordable price point from certain websites.”

 It’s also made from Hydrastrong fabric, which is designed to be durable and quick-drying, as well as chlorine-proof polyester that’s fade- and heat-resistant.

-Schimmelpfenning’s husband, who was a Division 1 collegiate swimmer, also swears by his men’s Hydrastrong suit and has noticed no visible wear or tear.
+Schimmelpfenning’s husband, who was a Division 1 collegiate swimmer, also swears by his Men’s Hydrastrong suit and has noticed no visible wear or tear.

 Towels